A Quick Overview of The Concession Stand Business

-You will need liability insurance and worker’s compensation insurance in most states.
+You will need liability insurance.
 Your mobile food trailer will need a trailer license.
 Contact your local health department and inquire as to what permits are needed.

 You will need a business license, and because you are selling food, you may have to be inspected by the health department and obtain a food vendor license.